thunderbird89/esf/stories/story-knock-knock.md

 As the officers filed out, Captain Vorash lingered.

-> "Admiral, if I may—the Federation operatives have demonstrated tactical creativity that exceeds what we typically see from minor species.
+> "Admiral, if I may - the Federation operatives have demonstrated tactical creativity that exceeds what we typically see from minor species.
 The *Cormorant* gambit showed sophisticated understanding of our doctrine."

-Kraveth's secondary eyelids flickered—acknowledgment without agreement.
+Kraveth's secondary eyelids flickered - acknowledgment without agreement.

 > "They are clever, yes.
 Resourceful.
 But cleverness has limits when facing overwhelming force.
 Two combat groups represent more firepower than they have encountered in all their previous engagements combined."
 He turned to face Vorash fully.
 "You have concerns?"